EthanGunter/Altargene/Worldbuilding and Lore/Documents/The Uhrisan.md

 #### Read Me
-Rather than write the Uhrison in it's entirety, simple quotes and verses from the text will suffice.
+Rather than write the Uhrisan in it's entirety, simple quotes and verses from the text will suffice.
 Feel free to add anything that seems on-brand with %AUSPEX_FOUNDER%, and the section you're adding it too.
-There is also precedence for adding entirely new sections under the pretense that they are "long lost", or intentionally hidden by someone along the way.
+It is also acceptable to add entirely new sections under the pretense that they are "long lost", or intentionally hidden by someone along the way, but these sections will undergo far more scrutiny before accepted.